They find “significant amounts of water” in the “Grand Canyon” of Mars

 “This finding is an amazing first step, but we need more observations to know for sure what kind of water we are dealing with,” study co-author Håkan Svedhem, a former orbiter project scientist, said in a statement.

-“The finding demonstrates the unmatched abilities of TGO instruments to allow us to ‘see’ below the surface of Mars, and reveals a large, not too deep and easily exploitable reservoir of water in this region of Mars.”
+“The find demonstrates the unmatched abilities of TGO instruments to allow us to ‘see’ below the surface of Mars, and reveals a large, shallow, and easily exploitable reservoir of water in this region of Mars.”

 Future missions to Mars will land at lower latitudes.
 This discovery at Valles Marineris highlights the feature as an intriguing location for potential human exploration for years to come, especially as this water would be much more accessible than other previously discovered groundwater sources.